Why is local funding necessary? Isn’t the State required to pay for basic education?

 $$$$$ Washougal - $4.29

-Even if the bond passes, Ridgefield would still have the 3rd-lowest school tax rates in the county (projected to be $3.44 per $1,000 in assessed value when collections would begin in 2023.
+If the levy passes, Ridgefield would still have the 2nd-lowest school tax rates in the county.